From romantic repose to family fantasy Julie Mahoney found the magic was still alive in Hawaii when she returned with kids in tow.

 On our last day, we splash out on a zip-lining experience for the whole family.
 For the uninitiated, zip-lines are more commonly known as flying foxes.
 At Princeville Ranch Adventures, there are nine lines of varying lengths and heights that whizz through the treetops.
 The boys are beside themselves with excitement as they get clipped securely into their harnesses by the guide; they are Peter Pan’s Lost Boys for a morning.
 After line number eight, we stop for a swim and lunch (meat and salad rolls, chips and cookies) and then it’s onto King Kong, the highest, longest line.
 Boisterous yelling gives way to delighted laughter once everyone’s feet are back on the ground.
 Hawai’i really does make you a little bit high.

 Qantas offers three direct flights a week from Sydney to Honolulu with domestic connections available from all capital cities.
-Qantas also have daily flights ex Perth connecting with Jetstar on the new Airbus A330-200 aircraft. www.qantas.com
+Qantas also has daily flights ex Perth connecting with Jetstar on the new Airbus A330-200 aircraft. www.qantas.com

 The currency is the US dollar.
-At the time of writing, AU$1buys you US$1.03

 Most Australian residents holding an Australian passport do not require a US visa providing the duration of stay is not more than 90 days and travellers hold a valid outbound ticket.